tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 {{< admonition tip "Letters of recommendation" >}}
 Personal references and teammates testimonials are managed at LinkedIn.
 {{< /admonition >}}

-### Work samples
-Some thumbs and videos that showcase my professional portfolio.

-#### Covid-19 Scenarios (by Neherlab)

-My contribution to the model, was to implement a new flux in the SIR model called "Palliative Flux".
-The implementation was done using Typescript, Python and Node.js and involved many kinds of validations and complex epidemiology modelling.

-To accomplish this I had to set cloud environments (dev and production) with Continuous Integration and Delivery of software, so statisticians could work on local models.

-Our environment was equipped with a data parser, to capture data from our local government dashboards and after processing than, I have customized the calculator to build specific scenarios for 26 local regions.

-This was a work group with collaboration from statistics, medicine and computer science teachers from the federal university along with state authorities.
-We had  supplied decisive information for beds and ICU planning during the pandemics in the State Of Rio Grande do Sul in Brazil.

-{{< youtube sv5T7MPKE5A >}}

-#### AGHUse (by Hospital de Clínicas de Porto Alegre)

-AGHUse is a complete Hospital Information System (HIS) and Electronic Health Records (EHR) that I had the opportunity to co-found and stabilish as the most adopted university hospital software in Brasil.
-Now the project is mantained by the "Comunidade AGHUse: that includes partners like UNICAMP, Army, AirForce, states and other universities.
-Hospital de Clínicas de Porto Alegre (+900 beds) was appointed by the federal governament as a blueprint for a digital healthcare business model.

-{{< youtube MZocqXWM-Ig >}}

-#### PortalQualis (by Qualis Infectologia)

-At Qualis we are developing new technologies and solutions for hospitals to revamp  infection control and other infection related problems.

-{{< youtube o4Nq3GmwRoM >}}

 ### Other Information